Nullish Coalescing in Javascript

 const myNumber = number || 12;

-This is where the Nullish Coalescing Operator can come in very handy by switching out ||
+This is where the Nullish Coalescing Operator can come in very handy by switching out || for ?? we can guarantee the default value will only be used when number = null or number = undefined.

 const myNumber = number ??
 12;